 - What is COVID-19?

-- Most people will recover on their own, but some people can develop more serious complications, such as pneumonia, and require medical care or hospitalization.
+- Most people with COVID-19 will experience only a mild respiratory illness (or even no symptoms at all).
+However, some people can get very sick and require hospitalization or even die from COVID-19.
 Older people and people with chronic illnesses are more likely to get very sick from COVID-19.

 - What are the symptoms?

 Symptoms may appear 2-14 days after exposure to the virus.
 Symptoms often appear sooner with Omicron subvariants, such as 3-4 days after exposure to the virus.
 Some people who have COVID-19 do not have symptoms.
 People with these symptoms or combinations of symptoms might have COVID-19:

 - New loss of taste or smell